 Almost all Acheulian assemblages in southern Africa come from disturbed open-air contexts, see- 1715 .
 Of special interest are therefore securely dated Early Acheulian sites, reported from the sites of Sterkfontein, Swartkrans and Kromdraai, all in Gauteng’s Cradle of Humankind and the the Acheulian of the Vaal river.

 Member 5 of Sterkfontein is the largest and most prominent collection at Gauteng dates to ca 1.7-1.4 Ma.
 At Swartkrans, a few bifaces are said to derive from Member 2, which is thought to be around 1.5 Ma based on fauna.

 The fluvial gravels of the river Vaal in South Africa have long been known as a source for Earlier Stone Age artifacts.
 Most were discovered through the open cast mining for diamonds that has left very little in situ fluvial sediment remaining today.

-New programmed excavations at Canteen Koppie a sucession of Acheulian, including an ensemble with Victoria-West technique topped by Fauresmith materials will hopefully help to establish a geochronological framework and secure absolute dates for this important site.
+New programmed excavations at Canteen Koppie a sucession of Acheulian, including an ensemble with Victoria-West technique topped by Fauresmith materials will hopefully help to establish a geochronological framework and secure absolute dates for these complexes.

 Resources and images in full resolution: